MapMakersAndProgrammers/.github/profile/README.md

-# Map makers and Programmers
+# The Mapmakers and Programmers Club
-Resources and archives for Tanki Online and Alternativa Games, [join the discord](https://discord.gg/EPqvgcPNHx).
+Resources and archives for Tanki Online and Alternativa Games, [join the discord](https://discord.gg/SC3WJHWCNu).

 ## Resources
 ### Archives